 When you barbecue the longer cooking times at lower temperatures allow the connective tissue to melt more slowly and for longer periods.
 You can dry your meat out by cooking too long and this is where skill and experience comes in to play for barbecue cooks.
 Meat cuts with more connective tissue are better for barbecuing while meat cuts for grilling contain less connective tissue.
 A beef brisket is a staple among Western cooks while a filet or strip steak is preferred cuts for grilling.

-Some chemical reactions take place when meats brown, in particular the amino acids react with sugars and produce many new compounds that bring forth new and different flavors.
-This is called the Maillard reaction.
+Chemical reactions take place when meat items brown.
+In particular the amino acids react with sugars and produce many new compounds that bring out different flavors.
+This chemical reaction is the Maillard reaction.
 This backs up at least one reason why using charcoal makes food items taste better.
-The LP gas used by gas grills contains water which produces a moist heat instead of the dry heat of charcoal.
+The LP gas contains water which produces a moist heat instead of the dry heat.
 Without the drying process items will not brown properly and therefore will not produce the Maillard reaction.

-Another chemical reaction that takes place when you grill food items especially meats is that if you cook your items more than medium, carcinogenic agents start to form.
+Another chemical reaction when you grill food items is if you cook your items more than medium, carcinogenic agents start to form.
 A burn crust on a steak may taste good but it is not good for you.
 You should never order meat items more than medium for this reason.

 So there you have the science of grilling and barbecuing.
-Just know the how behind the method will allow you to do a much better job whether grilling in the backyard for the family or barbecuing for competition.
+Knowledge of the method will allow you to do a much better job whether grilling..